This post may contain affiliate links. Please read our disclosure policy.

 When choosing to go vegetarian, many people interpret the diet differently allowing it to fit around their lifestyle and personal values.
 Here are a few common types of vegetarianism that people choose to adopt.

-• Lacto-vegetarian: no meat, poultry, or fish, and no eggs, but does include all dairy products.
-This diet is common within Hindu and Jain religions.
+- Lacto-vegetarian: no meat, poultry, or fish, and no eggs, but does include all dairy products.
+This diet is common within the Hindu and Jain religions.

 Plant-based Diet vs Vegetarian Diet